 The informative value of the information to be disclosed.
 This factor requires a close analysis of the substantive contents of a record, or portion of the record, to determine whether disclosure is meaningful, and shall inform the public on the operations or activities of the Agency.
 While the subject of a request may contain information that concerns operations or activities of the Agency, it may not always hold great potential for contributing to a meaningful understanding of these operations or activities.
 An example of such would be a previously released record that has been heavily redacted, the balance of which may contain only random words, fragmented sentences, or paragraph headings.
-A determination as to whether a record in this situation will contribute to the public understanding of the arguments offered by the requester.
+A determination as to whether a record in this situation will contribute to the public understanding of the operations or activities of the Agency must be approached with caution, and carefully weighed against the arguments offered by the requester.
 Another example is information already known to be in the public domain.
 Disclosure of duplicative, or nearly identical information already existing in the public domain may add no meaningful new information concerning the operations and activities of the Agency.